Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Model

 \subsection{Asymmetric Riemannian CCA}

-In this section, we introduce the asymmetric CCA model, which can be naturally formalized by mirroring the multivariate and functional versions \parencite{he2010functional} of the problem.
+In this section, we introduce our proposed asymmetric CCA model, which can be naturally formalized by mirroring the multivariate and functional versions \parencite{he2010functional} of the problem.
 We define the first canonical direction pair $(\psi_1,\theta_1)$ as a solution, if one exists, to the following problem